NiryoRobotics/roscon-2025/src/hg_biermann_report.md

 ```
 **For the following steps, please refer to the code in the `src/workshop/workshop_quality_check_manager/scripts/quality_check_node.py` file.**

-Starting with the main Class, the Quality Check Node.
+Starting with the main Class, the `Quality Check Node`.

 It starts with the initialization of the parameters :